People's Liberation Army Navy: Future of the People's Liberation Army Navy

-During the military parade on the 60th anniversary of the People's Republic of China, the YJ-62 naval cruise missile made its first public appearance; the YJ-62 represents the next generation in naval weapons technology in the PLA.

-Following the construction of its two smaller aircraft carriers, China began building the improved Type 003 carrier, which is expected to displace 83,000 tonnes and enable CATOBAR operations by 2022.
+Following the construction of its two smaller aircraft carriers, China began building the Type 003 carrier.
+In the near term, the PLAN intends to put together four aircraft carrier strike groups and four expeditionary strike groups.

 The PLAN may also operate from Gwadar or Seychelles for anti-piracy missions and to protect vital trade routes which may endanger China's energy security in the case of a conflict.
-In 2016, China established her first overseas naval base in Djibouti, which provided necessary support for Chinese fleet and troops.
+In 2016, China established her first overseas naval base in Djibouti.

-China has reportedly begun testing designs for arsenal ships.

-The Pentagon's name for the Chinese sea based militia is the People's Armed Forces Maritime Militia.
-Their future role is unknown, but war planners have been aware of their history and potential use in naval conflict.